Jared Dillingham at Black Eagle Falls in Great Falls, MT

 Fly fishing in the Missouri River near Great Falls Montana

-You’ll also find several outfitters who will get you the gear you need.
+You’ll also find several outfitters who will get you the gear you need, and places to stay along the Missouri that cater to anglers.

 There are multiple access points along the Missouri River near Great Falls, making it relatively easy for anglers to find suitable spots for fishing.
 Public access areas, boat ramps, and fishing access sites are typically well-marked and provide opportunities for both wading and fishing from a boat.